cfantecelle/data_science_portfolio/README.md

 <br>

-With experience in Science and Research, especially in the immunology field, I have developed the ability to look at data in a wide perspective, always thinking about the higher picture.
+With experience in Science and Research, especially in the immunology field, I have look at data in a wide perspective, always thinking about the higher picture.
 With thoroughness and the ability to identify patterns, I have been applying my knowledge into understanding real life problems, mainly related to human health.
 Recently, I also started developing skill towards analysing and understanding other kinds of data.

 <br>

-I have a bachelor's degree in Biology from Federal University of Espírito Santo (UFES) where I also studied for one year at Queen Mary University of London (QMUL).
+I have a Bachelor's degree in Biology from Federal University of Espírito Santo (UFES) where I also studied for one year at Queen Mary University of London (QMUL).
 I also have a Master's Degree in Infectious Diseases from UFES and I am currently doing a PhD in the same area and institution.

 <br>